Ibrahim-Hegazi/MalWatch/Research and Documentations/README.md

 9. [📊 Data Pipeline](#-data-pipeline): Details of data ingestion, normalization, enrichment, and storage for structured and unstructured sources.

-10. [📚 Knowledge Graph Schema](#-knowledge-graph-schema): Explanation of the entities, relationships, and ontologies used in the CTI knowledge graph.

-11. [🤖 NLP Chatbot](#-nlp-chatbot): Description of the natural language interface for analysts to query the CTI-KG and receive contextual responses.
+10. [🤖 NLP Chatbot](#-nlp-chatbot): Description of the natural language interface for analysts to query the CTI-KG and receive contextual responses.

-12. [📈 Visualization & Dashboards](#-visualization--dashboards): Details of interactive dashboards, graphs, and attack path visualizations for analysts and executives.
+11. [📈 Visualization & Dashboards](#-visualization--dashboards): Details of interactive dashboards, graphs, and attack path visualizations for analysts and executives.

-13. [🔌 API Endpoints](#-api-endpoints): List and description of available REST/GraphQL endpoints to access the KG, alerts, and dashboards programmatically.
+12. [🔌 API Endpoints](#-api-endpoints): List and description of available REST/GraphQL endpoints to access the KG, alerts, and dashboards programmatically.

-14. [🔗 Integrations](#-integrations): Information on connecting with SIEMs, SOARs, TIPs, and third-party threat intelligence feeds.
+13. [🔗 Integrations](#-integrations): Information on connecting with SIEMs, SOARs, TIPs, and third-party threat intelligence feeds.

-15. [💡 Usage Examples](#-usage-examples): Sample queries, scripts, and workflows to demonstrate practical applications of CTI-KG.
+14. [💡 Usage Examples](#-usage-examples): Sample queries, scripts, and workflows to demonstrate practical applications of CTI-KG.

-16. [📊 Monitoring, Feedback & Logging](#-monitoring-feedback--logging): How the system tracks pipeline performance, captures analyst feedback, and maintains audit logs.
+15. [📊 Monitoring, Feedback & Logging](#-monitoring-feedback--logging): How the system tracks pipeline performance, captures analyst feedback, and maintains audit logs.

-17. [🔒 Security & Compliance](#-security--compliance): Guidelines for safe data handling, access control, and adherence to GDPR, CCPA, ISO27001, and other standards.
+16. [🔒 Security & Compliance](#-security--compliance): Guidelines for safe data handling, access control, and adherence to GDPR, CCPA, ISO27001, and other standards.

-18. [🤝 Contributing](#-contributing): Instructions for external developers to contribute, report issues, or suggest improvements.
+17. [🤝 Contributing](#-contributing): Instructions for external developers to contribute, report issues, or suggest improvements.

-19. [📜 License](#-license): Legal terms under which the project is released and used.
+18. [📜 License](#-license): Legal terms under which the project is released and used.

-20. [🎉 Acknowledgments](#-acknowledgments): Credits to individuals, organizations, and open-source projects that contributed.
+19. [🎉 Acknowledgments](#-acknowledgments): Credits to individuals, organizations, and open-source projects that contributed.

-21. [📚 References / Resources](#-references--resources): List of documents, standards, libraries, and external links used throughout the project.
+20. [📚 References / Resources](#-references--resources): List of documents, standards, libraries, and external links used throughout the project.

 ## 🚀 Project Overview

-The **Cyber Threat Intelligence Knowledge Graph (CTI-KG)** is designed to consolidate, analyze, and operationalize threat intelligence into a **centralized, graph-based platform**.
+The **Malwatch** is designed to consolidate, analyze, and operationalize threat intelligence into a **centralized platform**.

 ### Motivation
 Organizations face **overwhelming volumes of threat data** from structured sources (CVEs, ATT&CK, CAPEC, vulnerability scans) and unstructured sources (blogs, APT notes, leak sites).
 Security teams often struggle to correlate data, prioritize risks, and proactively mitigate attacks.
 CTI-KG addresses these challenges with **AI-enhanced intelligence and automation**, enabling faster, context-aware decisions.

 ### High-Level Goals
-1. Integrate **structured and unstructured threat intelligence** into a unified knowledge graph.
+1. Integrate **structured and unstructured threat intelligence** into a unified database.
 2. Enable **context-aware risk scoring** and prioritization of vulnerabilities.
 3. Apply **AI-driven analytics** for anomaly detection, predictive scoring, and attack simulations.
 4. Provide **automation & orchestration** with SOAR-ready playbooks and alerting.